WedaPashi10/docker_and_kubernetes/README.md

     docker <command> --help

+***
 ### Dockerfile

-To setup a container you required a `Dockerfile`.
+To setup a container you require a `Dockerfile`.
 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+So, think of this file as a `Makefile` in your build system.

 Format: